 Start with something that's outside of your 'normal'.

-A class.
-A talk.
-A person.
-A route home from work.
+A new class.
+A novel talk.
+An interesting person.
+A different route home.

 Your movement doesn't have to be dramatic – just small shifts from 'default' to 'different'.